.int: Grandfathered delegations

 Several domains under int were granted prior to the application of the strict guidelines.
 World YMCA is an example of the loose guidelines applied in the early 1990s.
-IANA has not withdrawn the existing assignment from YMCA and other organisations such as The Phone Company (which has however not been available since 2011) who do not meet the current criteria.
+IANA has not withdrawn the existing assignment from YMCA and other organizations such as The Phone Company (which has however not been available since 2011 and the domain name is no longer registered) who do not meet the current criteria.